 (3) use of compact and contiguous territory;

-(d) In no initial district divided under this section shall the percentage of deviation result in a representative district which extends the limits of the overall range of the percentage of deviation in the initial district plan for reapportionment enacted by the general assembly under section 1906 of this title.
+(d) In no initial district divided under this section shall the percentage of deviation result in a representative district that extends the limits of the overall range of the percentage of deviation in the initial district plan for reapportionment enacted by the General Assembly under section 1906 of this title.

 (e) On or before April 1 of the year of the general election next after enactment of the final plan under section 1906 of this title, the boards of civil authority of the town or towns within each initial district subject to this section shall present a proposal for division to the Clerk of the House, and the proposal shall be referred to the appropriate committee.
 If the boards of civil authority are unable to obtain a majority vote on a proposed division, they shall notify the Clerk of the House, on or before April 1, of their failure to agree on a proposal, and the General Assembly shall divide the initial district into representative districts.

 (f) Representative districts proposed under this section shall become effective when approved by the General Assembly before adjournment sine die.
 The General Assembly shall approve representative districts proposed by the boards of civil authority if they are consistent with the standards set forth in this section.
 (Added 1991, No. 116 (Adj.
 Sess.), § 11, eff.
 Feb.
 13, 1992.)